JimboMahoney/CytobankGraphs/README.md

 3) Subsample down to a user-specified number or proportion of events
 4) Plot every parameter using a similar graphically representation and palette as cytobank

+Since the parameters can be numerous (e.g. I'm using a dataset with 62 parameters), it's best to use the "Zoom" function to view the output in fullscreen.

 Improvements / things to do:

 The graphical representation isn't perfect.
 I need to figure out a way of making the plots more "dense" and / or having the density overlay better defined.